 Medical and forensic molecular biology, including a review of DNA/RNAstructure and function, will be covered.
-Relevant laboratory techniques such as isolation of genomic DNAfrom various tissue samples, PCR, RFLP, SSCP analysis, molecular diagnosis of cancer, detection of virus infections and mapping/identifica tion of inherited diseases will be examined.
-Prereq: BISC 007 or BIOL100.
+Relevant laboratory techniques such as isolation of genomic DNAfrom various tissue samples, PCR, RFLP, SSCP analysis, molecular diagnosis of cancer, detection of virus infections and mapping/identification of inherited diseases will be examined.
+Prereg: BISC 007 or BIOL100.

 BISC 165.
-Microbiology Laboratory 1 sem. hr.
+Microbiology Laboratory

 Introduction to various topics of microbiology laboratory including the isolation, cultivation, enumeration and characterization of bacteria of human medical importance.
 Brightfield, darkfield, and phase contrast microscopy are utilized.
 Specialized techniques include antibiotic susceptibility testing, anaerobic cultivation and immunological assays.
-Offered spring semester.
+Offered spring term.
 Prereq: BISC 410, which may be taken concurrently or BISC 115.

 BISC 180.
 Oral Pathology 3 sem. hrs.
 Lesions, tissue changes, clinical symptoms, signs and manifestations occurring in diseases which affect the oral cavity.
-Offered fall semester.
+Offered fall term.
 Prereq: BISC 020 and BISC 150.